jlurbe/ddd-prisma-crud-api/README.md

 ## TODOs

 - [ ] create a logger with pino, winston...
+- [ ] insert a validator for the model
 - [ ] refactor files out of Contexts to ddd and remove Contexts
 - [ ] Dockerized db in /etc
 - [ ] Hash passwwords